Persistent Poverty Counties

-Persistent child poverty counties are those where 20% or more of county related children under 18 were poor, measured in the 1980, 1990, 2000 censuses, and the 2007-11 American Community Survey.
+Persistent poverty counties are those where 20% or more of county residents were poor, measured by the 1980, 1990, and 2000 censuses, and the 2007-11 American Community Survey.

 This layer displays incarceration rate figures as compiled by Opportunity Insights at Harvard University.
 Data is available at the county, tract, and communing zone level.